-By coupling our efficiency goals to what the machine data is telling us about the performance of running jobs, the KPI’s become highly directed.
-We needed our machines to give us real-time and accurate information on dozens of different dimensions of production, allowing us to be predictable to our customers and prescriptive on how and where we direct our staff.
+By coupling our efficiency goals to what the machine data tell us about the performance of running jobs, the KPIs become highly directed.
+We needed our machines to give us real-time and accurate information on dozens of different production dimensions, allowing us to be predictable to our customers and prescriptive on how and where we direct our staff.

 What drew you to the Datanomix product?

 What were your biggest takeaways and improvements in the first few months of using Datanomix?

 Consistency and predictability in performance.
 We know exactly where each job stands and why.
 The scores motivate the team to hit our production targets, and we use the data to do morning reviews of performance as well as troubleshoot jobs that aren’t performing where they should be.

-How does Datanomix fit into your daily routine now?
+How does Datanomix fit into your daily routine?

 What advice would you give to other shop owners evaluating the idea of pulling data from the production floor to help run their business?

-We have had owners of other shops come in and see what we have up on the TV’s and they want to know what it is and how it knows so much about our jobs.
-I would tell people they should be embracing data, there’s no harm in understanding your data better, and with that data you are on the road to making improvements.
-There is no doubt this is the way of the future, and if you don’t understand the data as well as another shop, you’re going to have a hard time competing.
+We have had owners of other shops come in and see what we have on the TVs, and they want to know what it is and how it knows so much about our jobs.
+I would tell people they should embrace data; there’s no harm in understanding your data better, and with that data, you are on the road to improvement.
+There is no doubt this is the way of the future, and if you don’t understand the data and another shop, you will have a hard time competing.